workarea-commerce/workarea/README.md

 Note: Elasticsearch 6.8 images are published under Elastic's registry (`docker.elastic.co/elasticsearch/elasticsearch:6.8.23`).

+Note for Apple Silicon/ARM hosts: Elasticsearch 6.x images are only published for `linux/amd64`.
+The repo's `docker-compose.yml` sets `platform: linux/amd64` for the `elasticsearch` service to avoid confusing architecture-related errors.

 Common symptom: the services do not appear (or are not running) in:

 ```bash